Estimated reading time: 6 minutes

 Changes in mood are a common symptom of fibromyalgia.
 Feelings of sadness or being down are common and some people with fibromyalgia have depression.
 People with fibromyalgia also may feel anxious.
 Some researchers think there is a link between fibromyalgia and certain forms of depression and chronic anxiety.
 However, any person with a chronic illness – not just fibromyalgia – may feel depressed at times while struggling with their pain and fatigue.
 People with fibromyalgia may have difficulty concentrating or performing simple mental tasks.
 These problems tend to come and go and are often most prominent at times of extreme fatigue or anxiety.
 Similar problems have been noted in many people with mood changes, sleep disturbances or other chronic illnesses.

 Headaches, especially tension headaches and migraine headaches, are common in people with fibromyalgia.
 Abdominal pain, bloating and alternating constipation and diarrhea (called irritable bowel syndrome or spastic colon) also are common.
 Bladder spasms and irritability may cause urinary urgency or frequency.
-Additional problems may be associated with fibromyalgia include cramps, dizziness, pain in the temporomandibular joint (TMJ), hands, arms, feet, legs or face.
+Additional problems that may be associated with fibromyalgia include cramps, dizziness, pain in the temporomandibular joint (TMJ), hands, arms, feet, legs or face.

 How Is Fibromyalgia Diagnosed?